Creative Writing For Alzheimer’s

 - How to deal with grief and loss workbook.

-It takes courage to ask for help, take control of your own future and make it one that is supported and nurtured by kind and loving people.
+It takes courage to ask for help, take control of your own future and make it one that is supported and nurtured by kind loving people.

-By Isabella Rose
+Author Isabella Rose